metagenomics/metagenomics-tk/docs/modules/binning.md

 # Binning

 The binning module groups together assembled contigs to create bins representing genomes.
-Depending on whether ONT, short read and/or multi-sample binning should be executed, multiple binning configurations are offered.
+Depending on whether ONT, short-read and/or multi-sample binning should be executed, multiple binning configurations are offered.

 For multi-sample binning, a group of samples must first be configured.